In This Article About The VA Disability Appeals Success Rates:

 - Service-Connect Secondary Conditions: The more service-connected disabilities you have, the more likely you are to obtain a higher rating.
 One great way to increase the number of disabilities you are compensated for is to secondarily service-connect conditions.
 For example, if you were exposed to Agent Orange and you have diabetes, your condition should be presumed service-connected.
 But what about conditions that are caused by diabetes and diabetes medication?
 Those conditions can be considered service-connected as well.
 These medical conditions are called secondary service-connected disabilities and they are compensable by the VA.

-Things That Will Not Improve Your VA Disability Appeal Success Rate
+Things That Will Not Improve Your Chances of Winning a VA Disability Appeal:

-- Being the Squeaky Wheel: You can attract more flies with honey than vinegar.
+- Being the Squeaky Wheel: You will attract more flies with honey than vinegar.
 Being mean, rude, and yelling at VA employees will not improve your VA disability appeal success rate.
-Remember, the VA employees are over-worked and aren’t given the resources to do their jobs.
+Remember, the VA employees are overworked and aren’t given the resources to do their jobs.
 Be kind to the VA employees, most of them actually do want to help you!

 - Using Irrelevant Evidence: Don’t give the VA every medical record you can find.
-Give them the medical records they need for your conditions.
+Give them the medical records that are directly related to your conditions.
 Suppose you are solely filing for schizoaffective disorder benefits, you don’t need to also submit records that show you stubbed your toe in basic training.
 The two are unrelated.

 VA Disability Appeal Success Rate for Lawyers